 (b) Premises are subject to inspection on or after the expiration date of required action to correct a cross connection.
-Water service to premises that fail to comply with the district’s request shall receive written notice, via registered mail and regular mail, postage prepaid, that water service to the premises will be terminated within a period not to exceed 30 calendar days.
+Water service to premises that fail to comply with the district’s request shall receive three written notices via regular mail that water service to the premises will be terminated within a period not to exceed a total of 90 calendar days.
 In the event the owner informs the district of extenuating circumstances as to why the correction has not been completed, the district may grant a time extension up to but not exceeding an additional 30 days.

-(a) An easement shall be provided to the district for access to all backflow assemblies required to protect the public potable water supply from possible contamination.
+(a) An access agreement shall be recorded with the Snohomish County auditor’s office and provided to the district for access to all backflow assemblies inside of a building(s) that are required to protect the public potable water supply from possible contamination.

 (b) When a test identifies a backflow assembly is not properly functioning, the owner shall correct the malfunction and have the assembly inspected and retested or replaced until proper backflow protection is restored.

-(c) The owner shall be responsible for the elimination or protection of all cross connection on their premises.
+(c) The owner shall be responsible for the elimination or protection of all cross connections on their premises.

 (d) The owner after notification by the district shall, at their expense, install any and all required backflow assemblies.